g4m3r0/GSL-Software-Docs/guide.md

 ### Autopilot

 The *Autopilot* will scrape proxy source and test the found proxies afterwards.
-Proxy Sources will be dowloaded from GSL if there are no proxy source inside the list.
+Proxy Sources will be downloaded from GSL if there are no proxy source inside the list.
 Working proxy server will be added to the *Proxy List*.

 ### Test